Return to Koh Chang Beaches

 Continuing on, a gas station with a vast array of motorbikes for hire, a phone shop (repairs too) and the plastic shop (household items and much more besides) can all come in handy as indeed as does the small Tesco Lotus across the way.

-Restaurants along the road include the Issan style Bam, Spaghetteria Toscana, El Greco, Babylon (Italian), Kohchang 7 Korean BBQ, Izakaya and Kati Culinary (Thai).
+Restaurants along the road include the Issan style Bam, Spaghetteria Toscana, El Greco, Babylon (Italian), Kohchang 7 Korean BBQ and Kati Culinary (Thai).
 Raan Gaeng Som is the southern Thai curry and rice shop, with the trays in the cabinet – always packed with the island’s workers.
-You can also grab a coffee at Teddy Bee, Moccaccino, and Marin.
+You can also grab a coffee at Marin or Moccaccino (currently closed).

 Next door to the curry shop, Family Urfer, a bar come indoor market for handicrafts (leather in particular) together with the simple cheap accommodation at Traveller’s Rest and opposite, long stay bungalows at P & Pu House, complete the set.